García Ordóñez: Tutorship of Sancho Alfónsez (1108)

 According to the De rebus Hispaniae, Alfonso VI named García tutor for his only son, Sancho Alfónsez.
 On 29 May 1108, he took part in the Battle of Uclés, where he died defending the life of the young Sancho, who would die in the same battle shortly after.
 His death is recorded in the De rebus Hispaniae, the Chronicon mundi, and the Chronica naierensis, where the battle is dated to 24 June.
 The death of seven counts at Uclés led the Christians to refer to the site as Septem Comitem (Siete Condes), although García is the only count identified in the Chronica naierensis, which writes that "Count García of Grañón, called Crispus, and six other counts with him were killed".
 The Chronicon mundi states that "Sancho, the king's son, and Count García Fernández and Count Don Martín and many others died" at Uclés.
 "García Fernández" is probably an error for Ordóñez, if the thirteenth-century Chronicon can be trusted, and Martín is probably Martín Laíñez.
-The last reference to García as living occurs in a private document of the monastery of Valbanera in the Rioja dated that year.
+The last reference to García as living occurs in a private document of the monastery of Valvanera in the Rioja dated that year.
 His death left a power vacuum in the Rioja, which for much of the twelfth century fell outside Castilian control.